bringout/claude_ntfy/README.md

 1. Update the version in `package.json`
 2. Run `npm run release` to create a new release
 3. Push the changes and tag to GitHub
-4. GitHub Actions will automatically publish to npmPublished version 0.1.0
+4. GitHub Actions will automatically publish to npm

+## Published Versions

+- v0.2.0 - Initial public release